CrossRef/pdfextract/readme.md

 Each of these parsers constructs a list of spatial objects (modelled as a list of raw Ruby Hash objects) from either PDF page streams or the output of other parsers.
 Therefore some parsers have dependency on other parsers.
-For example, from the list above only the "characters" parser does not have dependnecy on other parser types.
+For example, from the list above only the *characters* parser does not have dependnecy on other parser types.
 It creates character spatial objects, each of which defines the spatial location of one character within the PDF, from only the content of the PDF.
-The "text runs" parser depends on "characters", which it takes as input and combines together to form lines of text, or "text runs".
-"Regions" depends on "text runs", which it combines into regions or blocks of consecutive lines.
+The *text runs* parser depends on *characters*, which it takes as input and combines together to form lines of text, or *text runs*. *Regions* depends on *text runs*, which it combines into regions or blocks of consecutive lines.

-Other parsers may not output spatial objects that represent text but instead some form of feature boundry.
-"Columns", "headers" and "footers" are examples of such parsers.
-The "columns" parser dependends on region spatial objects, which it takes as input, then analyzes each page for space that is not covered by a text region, and finally uses this information to output "column" spatial objects that represent the boundries of columns.
+Other parsers may not output spatial objects that represent text but instead some form of feature boundry. *Columns*, *headers* and *footers* are examples of such parsers.
+The *columns* parser dependends on region spatial objects, which it takes as input, then analyzes each page for space that is not covered by a text region, and finally uses this information to output "column" spatial objects that represent the boundries of columns.